 Why Inventory Planning is Essential for E-Commerce

-Inventory planning is the pillar of successful e-commerce.
-That’s because a business without a solid inventory plan is significantly more vulnerable to overselling, understocking, and delayed order fulfillment.
+Inventory planning and control is the pillar of successful e-commerce.
+That’s because a business without a solid inventory plan or inventory planning solution to support it is significantly more vulnerable to overselling, understocking, and delayed order fulfillment.
 At the end of the day, this all comes crashing down on customer experience.